john-griffin/deno-dom-test/README.md

 from jest-dom
 - Tests must be run with `--allow-env` flag
 - `isContext` override will have nasty side effects
-- Not having `screen` available from `@testing-library/react` means testing will be cumbersome

 ## References